 “Allah forgiveth not that partners should be set up with Him; but He forgiveth anything else, to whom He pleaseth; to set up partners with Allah is to devise a sin Most heinous indeed.”
 (Qur’an 4:48).

 Ironically, Muslims bow to a Black Stone in Mecca.
-The Stone once belonged to a pagan feminine god, and the story about a feminine god being replaced by a masculine god inspired an extremely confused writer named Robert Graves, who thought a culture controlled by feminine people would worship a divine feminine called the White Goddess.
+The Stone once belonged to a pagan feminine deity, and the story of a feminine god being replaced by a masculine god inspired an extremely confused writer named Robert Graves, who believed that a culture controlled by feminine people would worship a divine feminine entity called the White Goddess.
 According to Graves, feminine priestesses ran society before men took control.
 Graves ignored the ways men also invent feminine characters.
 According to the ancient Syrian writer Lucian, priestesses at the temples of the goddesses were men pretending to be feminine.
-A similar ancient practice still goes on today among the Hijra in India.
-Graves was wrong; however, a myth has more than one kind of truth.
-Notably, Wiccans adopted Grave’s Goddess as a name for the divine, and they seem fine.
+A similar ancient practice continues today among the Hijra in India.
+So Graves wanted to be dominated by people with vaginas and did not know that the Muse was a bunch of gay men.
+Though Graves was wrong, a myth has more than one kind of truth.
+Notably, Wiccans adopted Graves’s idea of a White Goddess as a name for the divine, and they seem fine.

 In some cultures, our sisters are conditioned to act submissive and serve men.
-Enslaved people are denied the sense of worth all people need.
-People can try to find this worth and free themselves by finding a career.
+Enslaved people are denied the sense of worth that all people need.
+People think they can find worth and free themselves by pursuing a fulfilling career.
 Our impoverished sisters have always had to work and had no other choice.
 Rich people get a career to feel more privileged.
 Of course, a lady who succeeds in a corporate society dominated by men deserves respect.
 Unfortunately, independent career people are a resource who serve a master called civilization.
 These privileged people are still enslaved.
-Nonetheless, imagine all the great accomplishments that would have happened if everyone had the same opportunities; We would have filled our history books with great feminine names along with great men.
+Nonetheless, imagine all the great accomplishments that would have occurred if everyone had the same opportunities; we would have filled our history books with great female names alongside great men.

-Changes in Western cultures allow more feminine people to graduate from universities and go on to occupy positions of authority.
+Changes in Western cultures are empowering more women to graduate from universities and pursue positions of authority.
 Instead of a world dominated by philosopher kings, we are becoming a world of philosopher queens.
 Wiccans told me a culture run by feminine people would have improvements due to feminine people having more empathy than masculine people.
-I do not know if feminine people in power would make a difference.
+I am unsure whether having women in power would make a difference.
 Hillary Clinton, Angela Merkel, and Margaret Thatcher were in positions of authority and behaved in ways similar to men in the same jobs.
 These women may have internalized male habits, or perhaps the feminine has the same flaws as the masculine.
 If our sisters can create a culture as evil as anything men made, a feminine Zeus would equal a masculine Zeus.
-The way people think about feminine people will change after women run the world.
-People will blame them for problems and no longer think of them as empathic.
-Next time you hear a feminine politician claiming to be more compassionate than their masculine rivals, check their history.
+The way people think about women will change after they run the world.
+People will no longer view them as empathetic.

-The Goddess does have many forms which have been ignored in the last few centuries.
-In the twentieth century, museums tended to label all feminine statues as fertility Goddesses, and writers of that time seemed obsessed with the label.
+The Goddess has many forms, which have been largely overlooked in the last few centuries.
+In the twentieth century, museums often labeled all feminine statues as fertility Goddesses, and writers of that time seemed preoccupied with this label.

 “Whether or not there was ever an ‘Age of the Goddess’ in Neolithic Europe, there certainly was one among European intellectuals in the mid twentieth century.”
 (Hutton, 2013 ch.
 2)

-The label supported the idea that all tribal traditions were only concerned with making babies and making crops grow.
-The labelers did not understand what the statues were, and they lumped all feminine gods into forms of the Great Mother, ignoring the difference between feminine characters.
+The label suggested that all tribal traditions were solely concerned with procreation and crop cultivation.
+The labelers did not understand what the statues represented, and they lumped all feminine gods into forms of the Great Mother, ignoring the differences between the feminine characters.
 If masculine gods are portrayed with unique personalities, so can the feminine gods.
 Aphrodite and Artemis perform different jobs.
-The labelers did not know that all people are capable of diverse opinions about feminine images.
-In our culture female statues of Lady Liberty and Justice are not fertility Goddesses.
+The labelers were unaware that all people have diverse opinions about feminine images.
+In our culture, female statues of Lady Liberty and Justice are not typically depicted as fertility Goddesses.

 “Furthermore, the overwhelming majority of ancient pagans genuinely believed that the different goddesses were separate personalities.”
 (Hutton, 1999 ch.
 2)

-Feminine characters in mythology portray different perspectives, due to the world having unique kinds of feminine people, in the same way, the world has unique kinds of men.
+Feminine characters in mythology portray different perspectives, as the world has unique kinds of feminine individuals, just as it has unique kinds of men.
 Our sisters are not all the same people, and the world has no one idealized form of the feminine.
 In the same way, there is no one idealized form of the masculine.
 To be clear, I am not saying you can not portray an exceptional feminine character.
-In fairy tales, masculine characters are commonly portrayed with abilities beyond normal people, and we can have feminine characters with the same abilities.
+In fairy tales, masculine characters are commonly portrayed as having abilities beyond those of normal people, and we can also find feminine characters with the same abilities.
 Feminine people do not have to share the same interests as masculine people.
 Each of us has a story, and the role a person plays should be the individual’s choice.

 You might assume the horse people conquered and subjugated the farmer; however, the farmers might have accepted the new authority of the sky father.
 Agricultural societies are loaded with rules.
 The farmers had already domesticated themselves and probably had both Gods and Goddesses to portray what farmers do.
 The patriarchy can not make you a slave unless you let it.
 Most people do not know they are slaves.
 They do what they think is normal.
 I do not blame men for all the inequality between the sexes because people of both sexes have encouraged bad points of view.

-The feminist Bell Hooks recommended people get together to eliminate sexism in their minds.
+The feminist Bell Hooks recommended that people get together to eliminate sexism in their minds.

 “Effectively imitating the model of AA meetings,” (Hooks, 2000)

 So now feminism is a joinable cult.
-Before you drink the Kool-Aid, Stop and ask if social activists have ever brought about social change.
-Though social activists write propaganda about themselves, reforms happen when technological and economic conditions require cultural changes.
-Engineers, explorers, and scientists create changes that change political and economic conditions, and the people involved in these changes come from all walks of life.
+Before you drink the Kool-Aid, stop and ask if social activists have ever brought about social change.
+Although social activists write propaganda about themselves, reforms occur when technological and economic conditions necessitate cultural changes.
+Engineers, explorers, and scientists create changes that alter political and economic conditions, and the individuals involved in these changes come from diverse backgrounds.
 Though social activists contribute little, the News and popular entertainment give activists good publicity.
 Gullible people assume that supporting feminism makes them part of something great.

-We should beware of educators with strong political or religious views.
-The nuns at my school claimed to be inspired by Saint Francis of Assisi.
-Franciscans value charity and see themselves as the good guys.
-They are also really intolerant of any alternative thought.
-They will try to change the kind of person you are, and they will get in your head to clean all the dirty bits.
+Everyone should be free to believe whatever they want to believe.
+For some reason, certain groups want to interfere with other groups.
+Feminists were offended by a sign in a comic book club.
+They complained to the sponsors and got the club closed.
+I knew a guy who belonged to this club who said that no feminist belonged to the club and the sign said Boobs.
+The feminist attitude reminded me of the nuns at my school.
+The nuns would try to change the kind of person you are by getting into your head to clean all the dirty bits.
 What if we need those dirty bits?
 The nuns objected to something about my attitude.
 They wanted me to lie and pretend to be someone else.
-Pressures to reform will turn society into a culture of easily domesticated docile bodies.
+Such pressures to reform will turn society into a culture of easily domesticated, docile bodies.
 Manipulating a person’s Nature violates the Sacred Grove.
-In college, the feminist teachers were also intolerant of any alternative thought, and they were more demanding than the nuns ever were.
-So, if the White Goddess personifies goals that provide institutions with a means of control, the White Goddess is Apollo in one of its many forms.
+If the White Goddess personifies the ambition that institutions use as a means of control, the White Goddess is Apollo in one of its many forms.

 Section 4: Jaguars